ONSdigital/sdc-int-rh-ui/docker/README.md

 ## Starting & Stopping RH UI

-To start and stop the rh-service and it's dependencies (mock-ai & Redis) you can run scripts within the docker directory.
+To start and stop the rh-ui and it's dependencies (mock-ai & Redis) you can run scripts within the docker directory.

 To bring up the services run the following.
 Note that the script will pull down